Blog archive

 Week notes #3-5

-The last couple of weeks have been pretty hectic.
-There’s been lots going on and I’ve been travelling to and from Swansea quite a bit.
-There’s also been a bank holiday, and a couple of days off.
 Work on the driving licence service has continued.
 We finished sprint 8 and started sprint 9.
 The end of sprint show and tell was really well attended by staff from across the organisation.
 We’ve been concentrating on the public facing elements of the service recently so we could start user testing.
+We’ve now started spending more time on the backend services including the internal APIs, data services and auditing.

 2 June 2013